andreasRu/lucee-admin-language-editor/README.md

 ## How the "Lucee Admin Language Editor" works

-This are some of the main functionalities that the Lucee Admin Language Editor offers:
+These are some of the main functionalities that the Lucee Admin Language Editor offers:

 - **Password and Password.txt Generation:** The "Lucee Administrator Language Editor" will generate a password and create the password.txt for you: When logging into the "Server Administrator" on the first time, just click on the "import" button.